-Blackboard is the University's learning management system for students and faculty.
-There are applications available for Blackboard on both iPhone and iPad.
+Canvas is the University's learning management system for students and faculty.
+There are applications available for Canvas on both iPhone and iPad.

-To access Blackboard, go to my.stetson.edu or blackboard.stetson.edu and login with your Stetson username and password.
-Press the Blackboard link from the options located in the upper-right of the screen.
+To access Canvas, go to my.stetson.edu or Canvas.stetson.edu and login with your Stetson username and password.

-Once logged into Blackboard, press the Course link from the left-side navigation menu.
-The courses in which you are listed as an instructor of record appears.
+Once logged into Canvas, the courses in which you are listed as an instructor of record appears.
 Press the link to open the desired course shell.
 Contact the Registrar's Office if you do not see all of your courses you are scheduled to teach.